AstroWell/X-20-Moroz-Spaceplane/README.md

 # Ж-20 "Moroz" Spaceplane
-Mod for KSP made by IronCretin
+Mod for KSP originally made by IronCretin
+I actually maintain it

 Ж-20 "Moroz" Spaceplane is a mod for Kerbal Space Program